-FSIS began implementing the PHIS Export Component on June 29, 2018, with a limited number of countries (Phase 1).
-FSIS is gradually expanding the PHIS Export Component to additional countries.
-On May 20, 2019, FSIS added the second group of countries (Phase 2) to the PHIS Export Component, and is adding China (Phase 3) beginning on January 27, 2020.
+FSIS began implementing the PHIS Export Component on June 29, 2018, with a limited number of countries (Phase 1), and is gradually expanding the PHIS Export Component to additional countries, regions, and territories.
+Implementation dates for each phase to date are listed below.
 Sign up for FSIS’ Constituent Update for the latest information.

-- Phase 2: Angola, Antarctica, Aruba, Bhutan, Botswana, Bouvett Island, Brunei Darussalam, Christmas Island, Comoros, Eritrea, Falkland Islands, Faroe Islands, French Southern and Antarctic Islands, Greenland, Guernsey, Heard Island and McDonald Islands, Isle of Man, Jersey, Lesotho, Liechtenstein, and Vietnam
+- Phase 2 (May 20, 2019): Angola, Antarctica, Aruba, Bhutan, Botswana, Bouvet Island, Brunei Darussalam, Christmas Island, Comoros, Eritrea, Falkland Islands, Faroe Islands, French Southern and Antarctic Islands, Greenland, Guernsey, Heard Island and McDonald Islands, Isle of Man, Jersey, Lesotho, Liechtenstein, and Vietnam

 For Export Policy Questions (e.g., clarifying a FSIS notice, directive, or form, or guidance on countries’ export requirements, etc.)) visit: https://www.fsis.usda.gov/askFSIS

 For Export Technical Issues/Questions (e.g., submitting/deleting applications, batching upload, etc.):